Orphanet/API_Orphadata/README.md

 ## Repository structure

-Below is a global tree view of the repository and  brief description of its content:
+Below is a global tree view of the repository.

 <pre><font color="#3465A4"><b>.</b></font>
 ├── <font color="#3465A4"><b>api/</b></font>